smrghsh/samir-is-on-the-internet/content/colophon.md

 Dark mode's colors are inspired by the default dark mode of [Obsidian](https://obsidian.md/), a software with which I keep a digital [Zettlekasten](https://en.wikipedia.org/wiki/Zettelkasten).
 I appreciate they use a mix of greys to reduce contrast, contain enough saliency to distinguish interactable elements.

-Light mode's colors are---- (TODO)
+Light mode's colors come from a generative art sketch where I challenged myself to use a beige color as the background and find constrastive colors for the swirl in the foreground.

 The [source code](https://github.com/smrghsh/samir-is-on-the-internet) is viewable on GitHub, it includes [Three.js](https://threejs-journey.com/) for the generative shader graphic on the home page, and uses Vue.js + Vite via [Nuxt](https://nuxt.com/) for a content management system and build tooling.
 The site is hosted with Cloudflare Pages.
 (Thank you for the configuration help, [Leo](https://github.com/TheInnerParty)!)